Last updated on December 27th, 2022 by PGT Team

 Another way to support sustainability is by ensuring that parking lots and other hard surface areas are able to channel rainwater into watersheds so that it does not pool on your property and cause issues down the road.

-Weather and Climate Considerations
+Weather and Climate Considerations for Property Management

 Season lengths, rainfall, soil types, and temperatures all vary depending on the region.
 And even with this taken into consideration, there are still “micro-climates” to think about.
 It’s best to create a plan with your commercial landscaper to adjust for these different factors.
-You should work with a local team that is familiar with the St. Petersburg area and the local environment so that you choose the right plants, trees, and shrubs.
+You should work with a local team that is familiar with the St. Petersburg area and the environment so that you choose the right plants, trees, and shrubs.

 Commercial Landscaping Service in St. Petersburg, Florida